batubyte/The-Way-of-Hacking/README.md

 ---

 ### Notes
-- Use Windows 10 as your main operating system.
+- Use Windows 10 as your main operating system
-- Ask ChatGPT if something is unclear.
+- Ask ChatGPT if something is unclear

 ---